 - Engineering documentation

 Who writes these documents?
 Most of the time, it’s engineers who are either building a solution or will implement it.
-But, for larger projects, technical leads, project leads, or senior engineers also get involved in creating these documents.
+But, for larger projects, technical leads, project leads, senior engineers, or product managers also get involved in creating these documents.

 So, how to write this documentation?
 Find that out in the next section.

 The Easiest Way to Share Docs with Your Team!

 CloudTutorial helps you in creating and sharing vital docs, presentations, and reports in a blink!

 The header is the first thing you will include in the documentation.
 It will consist of the project name, the date, the author of the document, and contributing engineering team members in the project.

 Here add a summary of the project and share links to external documents.
 Share your project specifications, marketing, and engineering documents, which will provide a context to the documentation.

 What kind of general approach will you take in this project?
 Give a summary of that in this section.